anibali/jackalope/README.md

 ### TODO

+* Add a quick way to reset the room and play again once a game finishes.
 * More efficient representation of `boardChips`.
-* Put `room` in the store and get rid of the room context and roomInfo.
-* Add current turn check to canDrop.
+* Add current turn check to canDrop (maybe---it's kind of nice to be able to check moves when it's not your turn).
-* Add a quick way to reset the room and play again once a game finishes.